OALabs/hashdb/README.md

 ## How To Use HashDB

-HashDB can be used as a stand along hashing library, but it also feeds the [HashDB Lookup Service](https://hashdb.openanalysis.net) run by OALabs.
+HashDB can be used as a stand alone hashing library, but it also feeds the [HashDB Lookup Service](https://hashdb.openanalysis.net) run by OALabs.
 This service allows analysts to reverse hashes and retrieve hashed API names and string values.

 ### Stand Alone Module